Side-by-side comparison of payday loans vs personal loans showing interest rates and repayment terms

 Which Loan Saves You Money: The Final Verdict?

-In the payday loans vs personal loans debate, personal loans win on cost in every scenario lasting more than two weeks.
+Personal loans win on cost in every scenario lasting more than two weeks.
 The math is not close.
 A $1,000 personal loan at 20% APR over 12 months costs approximately $110 in total interest.
-The same $1,000 borrowed through sequential payday loans over 12 months — rolling over every 14 days — would generate fees exceeding $3,000.
+The same $1,000 borrowed through sequential payday loans over 12 months, rolling over every 14 days, would generate fees exceeding $3,000.

 Personal loans also build your credit profile.
 On-time payments are reported to Equifax, Experian, and TransUnion, improving your FICO score for future borrowing.
-Payday loans typically do not report to major credit bureaus unless you default — meaning they offer none of the credit-building upside, only risk.
+Payday loans typically do not report to major credit bureaus unless you default, meaning they carry all the risk with none of the credit-building upside.

 The Federal Trade Commission (FTC) explicitly warns consumers about payday loan fee structures and advises exploring personal loan alternatives first.
-For most borrowers in June 2025, that advice remains the right call.
+That advice holds.

 Key Takeaway: A $1,000 personal loan at 20% APR costs roughly $110 in interest over one year.
 Equivalent payday loan rollovers cost over $3,000.
 The FTC recommends exhausting personal loan options before turning to payday lenders.